Stephen Fry’s controversial thoughts on God – Interview with Gay Byrne

 A 2.24 minute snip of RTE television’s “The Meaning of Life” on Sunday has already gone viral.
 Before the broadcast was even released it had over 2 million hits.
 It is now reaching 4 million!
-See below to watch the Interview.
+Watch Stephen Fry’s controversial thoughts on God interview below.
+Interviewer Gay Byrne.

 Stephen Fry is an English comedian, actor, writer, presenter, and activist.
 You might know him as the presenter from the hit show QI.
 He is very well respected for his high intelligence and wit.

-Stephen Fry has condemned God as “utterly evil, capricious and monstrous”, if he were to exist.
+In the ‘Meaning of Life’ interview with Gay Byrne, Stephen Fry condemned God as “utterly evil, capricious and monstrous”, if he were to exist.

-The programme “The Meaning of life” is based on many public figures perception on life.
+The programme “The Meaning of life” is based on public figures perception of life.
 Why are we here?
 Why do bad things happen?
 Is there a God?
 It is hosted by Irish presenter Gay Byrne, known for his presenting on the popular Late Late Show.

 In this clip, Fry is asked by Gay Byrne what he would say to God if he died and had to confront him.